neuralmagic/deepsparse/README.md

 pip install deepsparse-ent
 ```

+### Getting a license
 The DeepSparse Enterprise Edition requires a valid license to run the engine and can be licensed for production, commercial applications.
 There are two options available:

-### 90-Day Enterprise Trial License
+#### 90-Day Enterprise Trial License
-To try out the DeepSparse Enterprise Edition and get a Neural Magic Trial License, complete our [registration form](https://neuralmagic.wpengine.com/deepsparse-engine-free-trial/).
+To try out the DeepSparse Enterprise Edition and get a Neural Magic Trial License, complete our [registration form](https://neuralmagic.com/deepsparse-engine-free-trial).
 Upon submission, the license will be emailed immediately to you and your 90-day term starts right then.

-### Enterprise Edition License
+#### Enterprise Edition License
 To learn more about DeepSparse Enterprise Edition pricing, [review our pricing page](https://neuralmagic.wpengine.com/deepsparse-engine-free-trial/).
 Details on how to [contact our Sales team](https://neuralmagic.com/deepsparse-engine/#form) and discuss your use case further for a custom quote are also available.

-## DeepSparse Enterprise Edition License Management
+### Installing a License
 <details>
-	<summary>DeepSparse Enterprise Edition License Management</summary>
+	<summary>Installing a License</summary>

 Once you have obtained a license, you will need to initialize it to be able to run the DeepSparse Enterprise Edition.
 You can initialize your license by running the command: